DistroByte/DistroByte/README.md

 # James Hackett
 Hey there!

 My name is James, and you've found my GitHub profile!
-I am a second year student in Dublin City University studying Computer Applications and Software Applications.
+I am a third year student in Dublin City University studying Computer Applications and Software Applications.

 I'm a Systems Administrator for Redbrick - DCU's Computing and Networking Society.